charlesreid1/charlesreid1.github.io/pelican/content/rosalind-06-euler-path-part-01.md

-If we did not know this sequence in advance, we could draw _every_ edge with that property - every time the last (k-1) characters of a kmer match the first (k-1) characters of another kmer, an edge is drawn between those two vertices.
+If we did not know this sequence in advance, we could draw _every_ edge with that property - every time the last (k-1) characters of a k-mer match the first (k-1) characters of another k-mer, an edge is drawn between those two vertices.

 That graph would result in _many_ more edges than the graph shown above.